 “The perception that we’re now gathering pace is down to our attitude to playing live,” adds Charlie Burchill.
 “There have been lots of different incarnations of Simple Minds, but we’ve always kept our identity.
 A legacy can be a burden if you allow it to be.
 For us, it’s been empowering.”

-Simple Minds’ new live album ‘Live In The City of Angels’ will be released via BMG this Friday (4th October) and is available to pre-order HERE.
+Simple Minds’ latest live album ‘Live In The City of Angels’ was released via BMG on 4th October 2019 and is available to order HERE.

-In addition, the band will further mark their 40th anniversary celebrations with the release of the career-spanning compilation ‘40: The Best Of – 1979-2019’ on November 1st via UMC.
-Collating their early fan favourites with their era-defining hits and their essential recent material, the album is now available to pre-order.
+In addition, the band further marked their 40th anniversary celebrations with the release of the career-spanning compilation ‘40: The Best Of – 1979-2019’ on 1st November 2019 via UMC.
+Collating their early fan favourites with their era-defining hits and their essential recent material, the album is available to order HERE.
 The collection also includes a gloriously euphoric new track – a cover of King Creosote’s celebration of weekend revelry, ‘For One Night Only’.

 Simple Minds have experienced a remarkable journey since releasing their debut album ‘Life In A Day’ in 1979.
 Constantly evolving, the band’s rousing choruses and booming atmospherics made them one of the most iconic bands of the Eighties.
 Along the way, they’ve landed five UK No.1 albums, topped the singles charts on both sides of the Atlantic, sold over 60 million albums and packed stadiums the world over.